LoriGH25/Fluke-Thermal-Reader_Python/README.md

-# Fluke Reader
+# Fluke Thermal Reader

-A Python library for reading and parsing Fluke thermal imaging files (.is2 and .is3 formats).
+A Python library for reading and analyzing Fluke thermal files (.is2 and .is3 formats).

 ## Features